The MGA With An Attitude

 The new leaf springs currently available have too much arch, which can cause the rear of the MGA to sit more than an inch too high (and sometimes a lot more).
 This problem has been around since at least 1989.
 I haven't seen much change in that situation in recent years, except that some springs are more "too tall" than others.
 But that's a subject for another time.

-The original rebound strapes were made of thick woven cotton web strap, looped and heavily stitched at the ends.
+The original rebound straps were made of thick woven cotton web strap, looped and heavily stitched at the ends.
 These were originally plenty strong to serve the purpose for many years, but they were also prone to rot with time and would ultimately break.
 The ultimate failure could be either a break in the center or a split out at one end.
 Any MGA today either had these straps replaced or needs to have them replaced.

 (Click for larger images)

-Bbroken rebound strap For decades (at least since 1977) the replacement parts have been fabricated with similar web strap but also molded with a heavy rubber jacket for environmental protection and durability.
+For decades (at least since 1977) the replacement parts have been fabricated with similar web strap but also molded with a heavy rubber jacket for environmental protection and durability.
 I have a set of these on my car for nearly 20 years and 200,000 miles on the road, and they are holding up just fine.
 But some recent issue parts are apparently much weaker.
 These are probably made with much thinner webbing, and the thick rubber cannot make up for the lost strength.

 Moss Motors does know about the faulty rebound straps and is (presumably) pursuing a solution.
 I will post another note here if/when there is any news.